Hey there, Internet.

 Congratulations, my wonderful agnostics friends!
 You officially discovered Cartesian skepticism.
 Well done.
 You're finally all caught up with the cutting edge of 17th century philosophy.

-This is exactly why the philosophy of agnostic atheism grinds my gears on such a visceral level.
+This is exactly why the philosophy of agnostic atheism grinds my gears.
 Proponents go out of their way to present themselves as these ultra-sophisticated philosophical thinkers, yet their entire concept of epistemology is stuck 400 years in the past.
 At best, agnostic atheism is merely ignorant, in that there are plenty of strong arguments with which to justify a confident knowledge claim.
 At worst, however, it is nothing but a death spiral into outright solipsism!
 If you cannot disprove the existence of the evil mad scientist, then the very idea of knowledge itself loses all meaning.
 The very same arguments used to justify agnostic atheism apply equally well to vampires, Santa Claus, flying space monkeys, and even your very own god-damned mother.

 Bear in mind now that I'm not saying this stuff to play "gotcha" with some obtuse technicality.
 Rather, I'm simply applying the very standard of knowledge that agnostics themselves are proposing.
 It is therefore kind of strange that I have never encountered a single human being who ever insisted on qualifying themselves as an agnostic avampirist, an agnostic motherist, an agnostic a-flying-space-monky-ist, or an agnostic a-mad-science-vat-brain-ist."
 Yet if nobody ever actually does that, then why exactly are agnostic atheists so hell-bent on making such ferocious exceptions for God?
 Either it applies equally well to literally every synthetic proposition you could ever hope to make, or God is just special somehow, and agnostics are pleading in his defense.